 - Capital gains and losses

 - Cost basis

 - Accounting method

 - Harvesting losses

-IRS tax law considers Bitcoin and other cryptos an asset, comparable to a stock, NOT a fiat currency (like the Euro, USD or Yen).
-That means that when your sell or trade Bitcoin, you have to recognize capital gains or losses.
+IRS tax law considers Bitcoin and other cryptos an asset, comparable to stock, NOT a fiat currency (like the Euro, USD, or Yen).
+That means that when you sell or trade Bitcoin, you have to recognize capital gains or losses.

-Capital gains are calculated by finding the difference between the price at which you sold the property and price at which you bought.
-Thus, capital gains calculations are the aggregation of all property bought or sold over the course of the year minus the cost bases (price at which you bought or received the property) of each respective property.
-Note that property held for less than a year (short term capital gains) is subject to a higher tax bracket than property held for a year plus one day (long-term capital gains) or more.
+Capital gains are calculated by finding the difference between the price at which you sold the crypto asset and the price at which you bought it.
+Thus, capital gains calculations are the aggregation of all crypto assets bought or sold over the year minus the cost basis (price at which you bought or received the asset).
+Note that the tax liability is calculated based on how long the asset was held; assets held for less than a year (short-term capital gains) is subject to a higher tax bracket than assets held for a year plus one day (long-term capital gains).

-ZenLedger provides the most accounting transparency of any crypto or Bitcoin tax software.
-You don’t have to wonder about how we calculated taxes on your Bitcoin, the tax review provided to you in a separate spreadsheet goes over every single transaction, so you and your CPA can see precisely how we calculate your tax estimate.
+ZenLedger provides the most accounting transparency of any Bitcoin tax software.
+You don’t have to wonder how we calculated the taxes on your Bitcoin, the tax review provided to you in a separate spreadsheet goes over every transaction so you and your CPA can see precisely how we calculated your tax estimate.

 The logic behind each calculation is spelled out on your Grand Unified Accounting (GUA) output.
 Accountants and CPAs love this feature because it means every transaction can be adjusted or tailored to fit the investor’s best possible tax outcome.

 So, you’ve likely got questions about how to stay on the right side of Uncle Sam when it comes to your Bitcoin taxes.
 You don’t want to be caught unprepared, or end up owing more taxes than you were expecting.